MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 	- However consumers pay an indirect burden due to the subsidy being paid through government tax revenue
 - Because of area ABC causing a deadweight loss, there is still a welfare loss to society.
 	- Thus there is still an invisible loss
+- **Sample Paragraph**
+	- A subsidy is a payment from the government to producers to decrease the cost of production of a good.
+In Scenario X, the subsidy has increased supply from Sd to Ss.
+The world price for Good X is indicated at W where imports (which are perfectly elastic) are at W. Quantity consumed is at Q2, and Quantity produced domestically is at Q1.
+Thus imports are between Q1 and Q2.
+With the introduction of the subsidy

 **It is important to note that all forms of protection cause hamrs to world trade and are inefficient**
 ### The impact of tariffs and subsidies using the demand and supply model on trade, market efficiency and the macroeconomy